-Below, released items for three units are presented.
+Below, released items for four units are presented.
+The unit Rapa Nui was administered in the PISA 2018 Main Survey but was not carried forward to future cycles of PISA.
+This unit was not selected for future PISA cycles due to the length of the unit and the fact that while the items met quality standards, they were not as strong as items in other units.
 The units Chicken Forum and Cow's Milk were administered in the PISA 2018 Field Trial.
-They were omitted from the Main Survey based on objections to the content within the unitsi; however, most of the items demonstrated strong measurement properties.
+These units were omitted from the Main Survey based on objections to the content within the unitsi; however, most of the items demonstrated strong measurement properties.
 Two items that did not demonstrate adequate measurement properties have not been released for the unit Cow's Milk.